-The MDP program provides funding to students participating in approved summer field practicums (international or U.S.-based) in accordance with the travel expense policies of MDP, LGS and Emory University.
+The MDP program provides funding to students participating in approved Summer Field Practicums (international or U.S.-based) in accordance with the travel expense policies of MDP, LGS and Emory University.
 The MDP Summer Field Practicum Award covers only basic expenses directly related to the practicum.
-MDP does not provide funding to cover student expenses that may be incurred in Atlanta (e.g. rent) while students are engaging in an international field practicum.
+MDP does not provide funding to cover student expenses that may be incurred in Atlanta (e.g. rent) while they are engaging in an international field practicum.